How to Flip an Image in Photoshop? – Complete Guide

 How to Flip an image in Photoshop?

 Flipping a picture is the same as reflecting it in essence.
 Beginner and experienced Photoshop users may both benefit from the image flip method, which can be used to improve results and create complicated and beautiful patterns.
+Check out the step-by-step guide for how to remove background in Photoshop.

 Types of flips in Photoshop